Facts Surrounding Lead In Lipstick or Lip Gloss Versus Our Environment

 Other colorants favored are micas and iron oxides which is all we use to pigment our lip colors.

 Dyes and lakes must be used in commercially formulated lipsticks in order to get those vibrant, flamboyant colors.
-These are colorants we will continue to steer clear of and provide only beautiful, deep, soft, rich colors through the use of micas and iron oxides which includes a beautiful shade of RED.
+These are colorants we will continue to steer clear of and provide only beautiful, rich colors through the use of micas and iron oxides.

 Where some slight contamination can still occur, even with plants grown organically, is any lead bound in soil from where plant extracts are taken are then utilized in our lip colors.
 We wish to only use organic oils and butters with the least amount of processing.
 This is to keep them as true to their natural state so that you may enjoy the benefits they offer to your lips.
 So by today's standards as was explained above, removal of lead completely will be near impossible depending on synthetic or natural ingredients used, especially when there are allowable safe amounts designated by many health organizations, including WHO (World Health Organization).